firesim/firesim/docs/MIDAS/Overview.rst

 Key to understanding the design of MIDAS, is understanding that MIDAS-generated simulators, like FireSim, are not FPGA prototypes.
-MIDAS-generated simulators, like all FPGA-accelerated simulators before it (see RAMP), decouple the target-clock from the FPGA-host clock.
+MIDAS-generated simulators, like all FPGA-accelerated simulators before it (see RAMP), decouple the target-clock from the FPGA-host clock (we say it is *host-decoupled*).
 Thus one cycle in the target-machine is simulated over a one-or-more FPGA-host clock cycles.
 In constrast, a conventional FPGA-prototype "emulates" the SoC by implementing the target directly in FPGA logic, with each FPGA-clock edge executing a clock edge of the